LABELNET/benchscope/README.md

 <p align="center"><strong>English</strong> | <a href="README.zh-CN.md">简体中文</a></p>

-BenchScope is an open‑source LLM inference benchmarking platform built with AI‑powered vibe‑coding techniques.
+BenchScope is an open‑source LLM inference benchmarking platform built with herness coding.

 A visualization testing platform for LLM model **performance & accuracy**, supporting models deployed with vLLM / SGLang and any OpenAI-compatible inference service.